yukoff/ezsocialloginbundle/README.md

     path: /login/check-google
 ```

-* Actually this is manually tested and seems to work for Facebook, Google and Linkedin.
+* Actually this is manually tested and seems to work for Facebook, Twitter, Google and Linkedin.

 That's it!.
 Feel free to try any other social networks!.